scrappy1987/pamm.seed/readme.md

 *GenericDao*: Provides generic methods to create, update and delete entities.

-*EntityManagerProvider*: Factory class to encapsulate the play.db.jpa.JPA functions.
-Returns the entity manager instance for the currently running thread.
+*EntityManagerProvider*: Factory class to encapsulate the play.db.jpa.JPA static method to return the EntityManager instance for the currently running thread.

 Any specific queries required for any of the entities should be placed in the Dao associated with that entity.
 E.g. If the ProjectEntity requires any database queries not included in the Generic Dao classes, then methods for these database queries should be added in the ProjectDao class.